18 Things to Know Before Moving to Arizona [2024]

 There's a reason Arizona is called The Grand Canyon State.
 As the state's most prominent attraction, locals and tourists alike can't help but feel the pull.
 It's completely stunning, and you can always find something new to do.

+It’s not quite Australia, but the Arizona desert is harsh, and as such produces extreme survivors.
 Large, bizarre bugs are a staple of Arizona living.
-You're bound to find some incredibly creepy varieties like giant hairy scorpions and Africanized bees.
+You're bound to find some incredibly creepy varieties, like giant hairy scorpions and Africanized bees.

 You might even see a desert tarantula or a variety of brown spider species.
 Beyond the exotic varieties, you'll also find mosquitoes that could carry viruses and termites.
-Bring the bug spray!
+Bring the bug spray – and stay away from the translucent baby scorpions that like to find their way into your pool.
+Make sure you have the local pest control on speed dial, just in case you need some expert help getting these crawlers out of your place.

-Traffic can be challenging when living in Arizona.
-Traditional rush hours are challenging in the cities.
+Vehicles are a must in Arizona.
+Traffic can be challenging when living in the cities.
 However, you'll still find congestion on glorious afternoons when locals are headed out to state parks for a hike.

-You'll find public transportation and bus system options around Arizona.
+You'll find public transportation and bus system options around some places.
 Scottsdale has four trolley routes to get around town with transfer points to the Valley Metro.

 Entertainment options are plentiful around Arizona, whether you want museums and nightlife or the great outdoors.
-The world already knows that Arizona has laid claim to the most epic outdoor attraction in the country: The Grand Canyon.
+The world already knows that Arizona has laid claim to the most epic outdoor attraction in the country, and one of the top in the world – the Grand Canyon.

-You can also check out the Hoover Dam, Monument Valley, and the red rocks of Sedona.
+You can also check out the Hoover Dam on your way to Las Vegas (about three hours from Phoenix), Monument Valley, and the red rocks of Sedona.

 Tempe celebrates the end of the summer heat with the Summer Ends Music Festival.
 Held in Tempe Beach Park, you'll find different genres of music and local vendors to satisfy your tastebuds.